 Sow seeds of any basil in early spring indoors, or sow seeds or set out nursery plants after all danger of frost has passed and the soil has warmed, about the time you plant tomatoes.
 Choose a spot with well-drained soil, 6-8 hours of sunlight per day.
-Plant seeds 14 in. deep.
-When seedlings are 23 in. tall, thin them to 1122 ft. apart.
-Alternatively, space transplants about 1012 in. apart.
+Plant seeds 14 inches deep.
+When seedlings are 23 inches tall, thin them to 1122 feet apart.
+Alternatively, space transplants about 1012 inches apart.
 Use a generous amount of compost in the soil at planting time, and, if needed, use a timed-release fertilizer as directed on the label.

 Where the growing season is long, these annual plants complete their lifecycles by flowering and setting seeds.
 This also means that plants stop growing flavorful leaves.
 Postpone the inevitable by pinching out bloom spikes when they form.
 You can also cut plants back by a third, even if you don't have time to make pesto.
 Pruning more severely cuts into older stems that will not sprout as readily.
 Feed plants lightly with compost tea or a similar liquid product to spur new leafy growth.
 Two branches will grow wherever a single branch is cut.
 Plants will produce new leaves until it begins to bloom again.

 Because flowering is associated with high temperatures, Southern gardeners should mulch plants to help keep the soil cool.
 Gardeners in the warmest areas of the South may find that basil will actually grow better with a little afternoon shade.
 If your season is long, replant in late summer for a second crop.
 Growth will continue until temperatures drop below 50F.
 Basil will be blackened by the slightest frost, so when the first freeze is forecast, it is time to process your basil, whether you make pesto for the freezer or dry it for winter use.